awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.MySQL.md

 ## Privileges for MySQL as a source database<a name="CHAP_Source.MySQL.Permissions"></a>

-The privileges required for MySQL as a source are listed following:
+The privileges required for MySQL as a source are as follows:
 + SELECT ON \*\.\*
 + SHOW VIEW ON \*\.\*